Skip to main content

 The Science of Team Science

-We develop processes and procedures based on proven practices that reduce implicit and explicit biases, break down barriers, empower diverse teams, and enable safe meetings, training opportunities, and workshops.
+We develop processes and procedures based on proven practices that reduce barriers and promote collaboration in our meetings, training opportunities, and workshops.

 Incorporating evaluation throughout ESIIL’s journey